pha4ge/SARS-CoV-2-Contextual-Data-Specification/README.md

 #### Spreadsheet-based (.xlsx) collection template

-It contains the following items:
+It contains the following items (tabs in the spreadsheet):

 1. **a template for populating the complete set of contextual data;**